-Threats: This beautiful species is very desirable and valuable in the pet trade and is therefore potentially threatened by overcollecting.
+Threats: This beautiful species is very desirable and valuable in the pet trade and is therefore potentially threatened by overcollecting (Fitzgerald et al. 2004).
 Habitat alteration through uncontrolled wildfire or increased livestock grazing is also a threat.
 Specimens of individuals killed on roads are occasionally reported from the Chiricahua Mountains in adjacent Cochise County, Arizona.